n-poulsen/deep-learning-project1/README.md

 * Try different optimizers
 * Can we tune our hyperparameters by generating multiple training sets, our should we generate a single training set and use k-fold cross validation on it?

-### Baseline Model

-Our baseline model is a simple multilayer perceptron (MLP), with a variable amount of hidden layers and units per hidden layer.
-The activation function can also be chosen among all `torch.nn.Module` activation functions.

-### Convolutional Neural Networks

-TODO

-### Weight Sharing

-TODO: The problem at hand offers a perfect setup for weight sharing.
-We are processing two images together, where each image should be processed in the same way.

-### Padding

-TODO: Effect of padding on results

-### Activation Function

-TODO: Effect of activation function on results